dhha/pedalpulse/README.md

 ## Introduction

-pedalPulse is about the journey of bicycle riding.
+PedalPulse is the project for the journey of bicycle riding.
 It allow user to store the tracklog of every bicycle activities. using nodejs, angularjs, mongodb

 ## Installation